nithinjain-excel/aisprints-starter-nithin/docs/BASIC_AUTHENTICATION.md

 When implementing this feature:

 1. **Start with Phase 1** and work sequentially through phases
-2. **Update phase status markers** (⏳ PLANNED → 🚧 IN PROGRESS → ✅ COMPLETED) as you progress
-3. **Document all file locations** under "Technical Implementation Details" as you create them
-4. **Add code examples** showing actual implementation patterns used
-5. **Mark success criteria** items as complete when features work
-6. **Add troubleshooting entries** when you encounter and fix bugs
-7. **Update "Current Status"** section regularly with progress
+2. **Document implementation progress** in separate phase summary documents (e.g., `docs/phase1_summary.md`)
+3. **Keep this PRD as requirements** - don't update it with implementation status
-8. **Follow all cursor rules** and project standards documented in `.cursorrules`
+4. **Follow all cursor rules** and project standards documented in `.cursorrules`
-9. **Use shadcn/ui components** exclusively - never use plain HTML elements for interactive components
+5. **Use shadcn/ui components** exclusively - never use plain HTML elements for interactive components
-10. **Write tests** for all services and critical functionality
+6. **Write tests** for all services and critical functionality
-11. **Keep this document current** - remove outdated information, add new learnings
-12. **Reference code using format**: `filepath:line-number`
+7. **Reference code using format**: `filepath:line-number`
-13. **Security first** - never log passwords, always hash before storage, use parameterized queries
+8. **Security first** - never log passwords, always hash before storage, use parameterized queries
-14. **Mobile-friendly** - ensure all UI works on mobile devices
+9. **Mobile-friendly** - ensure all UI works on mobile devices
-15. **Accessibility** - use proper labels, ARIA attributes, keyboard navigation
+10. **Accessibility** - use proper labels, ARIA attributes, keyboard navigation
-16. **Home page is intentionally simple** - Keep the home page (`app/page.tsx`) as a basic placeholder with welcome message, user info, and logout button.
+11. **Home page is intentionally simple** - Keep the home page (`app/page.tsx`) as a basic placeholder with welcome message, user info, and logout button.
 Do NOT implement MCQ features yet - those will be Phase 8
-17. **Same page for both roles** - Initially, both instructors and students see the same placeholder home page.
+12. **Same page for both roles** - Initially, both instructors and students see the same placeholder home page.
 Role-specific features will be added later
+13. **Add troubleshooting entries** to this PRD when you discover common issues
+14. **Update code examples** if you find better patterns during implementation

 ---

 ## Current Status

 **Last Updated**: December 18, 2025
-**Current Phase**: Phase 3 - API Endpoints Layer **Status**: ✅ COMPLETED WITH ALL TESTS PASSING (43 integration tests + 49 unit tests = 92 total tests)
+**Current Phase**: Planning & Implementation **Status**: Technical Requirements Document

 **Authentication Approach**: Simple JWT-based session management with HTTP-only cookies